dabeaz/curio/docs/reference.rst

    The resulting :class:`socket` instance is set in non-blocking mode.

-The following module-level functions have been modified so that the returned socket objects are compatible with curio:
+The following module-level functions have been modified so that the returned socket objects are compatible with Curio:

 .. function:: socketpair(family=AF_UNIX, type=SOCK_STREAM, proto=0)
 .. function:: fromfd(fd, family, type, proto=0)